amitxv/PC-Tuning/docs/post-install.md

     bcdedit /timeout 0
     ```

-- [Data Execution Prevention](https://docs.microsoft.com/en-us/windows/win32/memory/data-execution-prevention) is set to **Turn on for essential Windows programs and services only** by default.
+- [Data Execution Prevention](https://docs.microsoft.com/en-us/windows/win32/memory/data-execution-prevention) is set to ``Turn on for essential Windows programs and services only`` by default.
 However, DEP can be completely disabled with the command below but a minority of anticheats require DEP to be left on the default setting.
 Do not change if unsure

     ```bat
     bcdedit /set nx AlwaysOff
     ```

-- Configure the operating system name, I usually name it to whatever Windows version I am using e.g **Windows 10 1803**
+- Configure the operating system name, I usually name it to whatever Windows version I am using e.g. ``Windows 10 1803``

     ```bat
     bcdedit /set {current} description "OSNAME"